YouTube Has Been 'Actively Promoting' Videos Spreading Climate Denialism, According to New Report

 In January 2019, responding to criticism over the platform’s tendency to drive people towards more radical political and social viewpoints, YouTube announced that in the U.S. it would begin reducing recommendations of “borderline” content that pushed the limits of Community Guidelines on areas like hate speech, as well as “content that could misinform users in harmful ways—such as videos promoting a phony miracle cure for a serious illness, claiming the earth is flat, or making blatantly false claims about historic events like 9/11”.
 In December, YouTube said that policy had been successful, driving down the average time spent by U.S. users watching recommended “borderline” content or harmful misinformation by 70%.

-But it remains unclear, Quran says, if that policy applies to climate denialist content.
+But Quran says it remains unclear if that policy is effectively applied to climate denialist content.
 “They say all scientifically inaccurate information that causes harm is included under that policy—which should indicate that climate denial is part of it,” he says.
 “However [YouTube’s parent company] is not transparent and our research so far indicates that climate denial videos are still being actively recommended.
 Either their downgrading tools are not working as they should, or they have decided to exclude climate denial from the system.”

-By promoting climate denial videos to drive more viewing time, and by placing ads alongside these videos, Avaaz claims YouTube is profiting from the spread of misinformation.
+A YouTube spokesperson tells TIME, “We can’t speak to Avaaz’s methodology or results, and our recommendations systems are not designed to filter or demote videos or channels based on specific perspectives.”
+They add that YouTube’s systems “prioritize authoritative voices for millions of news and information queries, and surface information panels on topics prone to misinformation — including climate change — to provide users with context alongside their content” and that the systems appear to have done so “in the majority of cases in this report”.

 Ads for major brands appeared alongside the videos containing climate misinformation seen by Avaaz.
+The campaign group claims that by promoting climate denial videos to drive more viewing time, and by placing ads alongside these videos, YouTube is profiting from the spread of misinformation.

+The YouTube spokesperson says they have “strict ad policies that govern where ads are allowed to appear and we give advertisers tools to opt out of content that doesn’t align with their brand.”

 Pressure from advertisers, some of whom Avaaz informed about their findings, could potentially push YouTube to take more action on climate denial content.
 An advertising boycott in 2017, when brands sought to prevent their ads appearing alongside extremist content, cost Google millions of dollars in revenue, and helped drive YouTube to strengthen efforts to limit how often its platform surfaced extremist content.
 (As well as reducing the promotion of borderline content, in June, the platform began removing thousands of videos displaying white supremacism and other hateful ideologies.)